tytydraco/yessleep/out/My_wife_kept_hiding_my_baby_cucumbers_She_wanted_to_see_how_easy_it_would_be_for_me_to_lose_my_mind_and_her_methods_only_became_more_disturbing_from_there.md

 *I did.
 But I’ve got to get back to work now, so I guess I’ll just buy some more later.
 Then maybe I’ll phone the GP because I feel like I’ve lost my bloody mind.*

-I was incredibly flustered when I returned to the shop to buy a third bag of baby cucumbers (*or the first bag*, I considered; see, I did momentarily worry that I might be developing early-onset dementia like my late mother, as she imagined she’d done things when she hadn’t).
+I was incredibly flustered when I returned to the shop to buy a third bag of baby cucumbers (*or the first bag*, I considered; see, I did momentarily worry that I might be developing early-onset dementia like my late grandmother, as she imagined she’d done things when she hadn’t).

 I came home, put Bag Number 3 next to the tub of margarine in the fridge, and stood there for a moment.
 I took a mental snapshot, storing that image for the memory bank.
 I let the neural film develop.
 The photo was in my noggin.
 Clear as day.
 There was no denying it: a bag of baby cucumbers was sitting in the fridge.